Roman ruins in Zadar

 The city has Roman ruins you can wander through, St Anastasia’s Cathedral tower to climb for a view of the city, walkable old city walls that prevented capture from the Turks, and the promenade for a harbour view.

-A favourite for visitors to the city would be The Riva – waterfront promenade.
-Whether you are up for a stroll, need a swim to cool off, or just want to sit and take in the view, this is the place to be.
+A favourite for visitors to the city is the Riva waterfront promenade.
+Whether you are up for a stroll, need a swim to cool off, or want to sit and take in the view, this is the place to be.

-Zadar is a great base from which to explore four national parks in Croatia.
+Zadar is a great base to explore four national parks in Croatia.

 8. Krka National Park